SAUERKRAUT with dried mushrooms and golden CHICKEN BROTH are traditional Polish dishes, so it is beneficial to have a Polish friend.

 Add mushroom water, cover, and simmer until sauerkraut is soft.
 Add more water as it cooks if necessary.
 My friend cooks it for over an hour.

-The second Polish thing I did in the last two days was to add a beetroot to the chicken broth I cooked.
-I have done this before and what it does is to colour the broth…not red, but a rich, golden colour as is evident in the photo above.
+The second Polish culinary addition I made in the last two days was to incorporate beetroot into the chicken broth I prepared.
+This technique, which I have used previously, imparts a rich golden colour to the broth, as illustrated in the photograph above.

 I make chicken broth the Italian way, adding a whole onion, celery sticks, carrots, whole peppercorns and salt.

-I use a whole, free range chicken and eat the meat.
+I use a whole, free-range chicken and always enjoy eating the meat, especially with some Salsa Verde.

 BRODO DI GALLINA (Chicken Broth)